-Despite literally being called Thick Kevin (Tom Brooke), this guy somehow isn't the most well-known character amongst dummies.
+Despite literally being called Thick Kevin (played by Tom Brooke), this guy somehow isn't the most well-known character amongst dummies.

-A member of the Pirate Radio staff, Kevin is the last person you want on your team when playing charades—which is something crew newbie Carl (Tom Sturridge) finds out the hard way.
+A member of the Pirate Radio staff, Kevin is the last person you want on your team when playing charades—which is something crew newbie Carl (played by Tom Sturridge) finds out the hard way.

 "Nice guy, really nice guy.
 Has lots of friends.
 Has long hair.
 No shoes," is his way of describing Jesus.
 But he does have one smart revelation that makes him declare the new nickname Clever Kevin!